folio-org/docs/content/en/docs/Platform essentials/Permissions/_index.md

 * **CRUD.** CRUD stands for "Create, Read, Update and Delete."
 You may see it used as a shortcut terminology in permissions discussions.
 Most FOLIO permissions allow “CRUD” functionality - they give you the ability to create, read, update and/or delete FOLIO records.
   * Note that a permission that allows for access to create, or update or delete a record will generally include the ability to view the record.
 For example, the permission “Users: Can edit user profile” includes a subpermission to allow viewing of user profiles.
 You do not need to grant a FOLIO user both permissions to allow them to view and edit user records.
 * **Visible permission.** A visible permission is one that you can see in the list of permissions in the UI.
 They can be assigned to patrons directly, and/or you can add them to a permission set through Settings → Users → General →  Permission Sets.
-* Invisible Permission: An invisible permission is hidden from the FOLIO user interface, and is not usually assigned directly to a FOLIO user.
+* **Invisible Permission.** An invisible permission is hidden from the FOLIO user interface, and is not usually assigned directly to a FOLIO user.
 Invisible permissions are commonly part of a backend module.
-They provide very specific, limited access to functionality in FOLIO.
+They usually provide very granular and specific access to functionality in FOLIO.

 ## Common Workflows